igorski/drunk-dragon-vs-the-drag-queens/README.md

 rename enemies[]

-Building should close in the morning!
+Buildings should close in the morning! unless you have a place to sleep

 Don't spawn/generate actionable object in empty tile surrounding by closed path